-Performs the standard reset procedure.
 Uses the reset pin to perform a hardware reset.
+Only available for ST-LINK version 2.

+Connect during reset (2)

-Only available for ST-LINK version 2. ) ST-LINK connects to the target while keeping the reset pin active (the reset pin is pulled low and remains low while connecting to the target).
+ST-LINK connects to the target while keeping the reset pin active (the reset pin is pulled low and remains low while connecting to the target).
 Only available for ST-LINK version 2.